stashed/docs/docs/guides/latest/default-backup/pvc.md

   phase: Bound
 ```

+Now, Stash will create a `Repository` crd and a `BackupConfiguration` crd according to the template.

 **Verify Repository:**

-Verify that the Repository has been created successfully by the following command,
+Verify that the `Repository` has been created successfully by the following command,

 ```console
 $ kubectl get repository -n demo